Published & Forthcoming Papers

 Why Humean Causation is Extrinsic — in Thought

 Humeans are committed to the thesis that for any causal facts pertaining to a region, those facts pertain to that region extrinsically.
-I show why Humeans cannot escape this (apparently problematic) commitment.
+I show why Humeans cannot escape this (problematic) commitment.

 Listed in order from most to least complete.
 Please feel free to email me if you're interested in reading a draft.